mjyc/mywebsite/_posts/2019-06-04-collaborating.md

 #### Step 1.5: Find a student.

 The easiest approach is doing nothing.
-In the University setting, motivated undergraduate students email your advisor or you directly trying to get involved in the research.
+In a University setting, motivated undergraduate students will email your advisor or you to get involved in a research project and you should be wanting to work with those motivated students.
 The obvious pro of this approach is that you don't need to do anything.
-The downside is that you cannot control the timing and sometimes even the project topic.
+The downside is that you cannot control the timing and sometimes even the project topic you'll be collaborating on.
 For example, your advisor may email you to work with a student who comes with their own funding and research topic over the summer.

 The second easiest approach is attending "undergraduate research fair" type events hosted by your department or University.